 The solution prepared as part of the original task does not have the listed disadvantages.
 At the same time, it combines the advantages of both methods of remote gate control and also provides users with more functionality.

 For the B2C segment, it was proposed to position the product as a universal solution for controlling gate or garage automation using a mobile phone instead of traditional control methods.

 Since the controller is already performing the necessary tasks, no product reevaluation was required.
 The only recommendation that appeared at this stage is to place the controller in a plastic case to make the device more presentable.

-For B2C segment it was decided to offer customers a ready-made mobile application that comes with the 2Smart Cloud platform.
+For the B2C segment, it was decided to offer customers a ready-made mobile application that comes with the platform for IoT product development 2Smart Cloud.

 By using the application, users have the following control methods: